paleohayduke/TrafficSimProject/README.md

 TODO:

+-Editing connections between nodes.
+Make connection display in NodeInfoFrame a selectable list to jump between nodes.

+-Build Stop lights. manual placement with node info tool

+-Ability to add new nodes

+-Merge current tool windows into a menu that docks on the side of the window.
+(like photoshop).

+-Create data structure to save processed and edited map data.
+Needs to be enough to let GraphBuilder do its job.

+-Toggle hiding a node from pathfinding and eliciting reroute from cars attempting to route through them.

 -Implement "major disaster" scenario.
 Click a spot on the map and every car will run away from it and attempt to path OFF of the map (evacuation simulation).

--Traffic traffic load and flow rate.

--Create data structure to save processed and edited map data.

--Multiselection of nodes to change speed limits

--Ability to add new nodes

--Editing connections between nodes

 -Connect to GUI

--Toggle hiding a node from pathfinding and eliciting reroute from cars attempting to route through them.

--Build Stop lights. manual placement

--Get Git set up to keep track of revisions.
+-Set Git up to keep track of revisions.

--File open/save for _processed_ map data

 ANNOUNCEMENTS:
 10/6/2018 Set time frame with a hour select slider introduced.
 Fast forwards to